-The solution is not to use the microphone while standing directly in front of the speaker.
-Experiment with good and bad places to stand in the room before your event!
-If the position person speaking is fixed, try angling the speakers very slightly to the left or right; that should prevent it.
+Try not to use the microphone while standing directly in front of the speaker, and don't point the microphone at a speaker.
+Experiment with good and bad places to stand in the room before your event.
+If you can't move, try angling the speakers very slightly to the left or right.